Our new K-6 Elementary

 - Startup costs covered by existing K–12 investment funds

-- Ongoing operations funded two-thirds by the State and one-third by Tulalip
+- Ongoing operations are funded two-thirds by the State and one-third by Tulalip

 Philanthropic and foundation conversations are positive and ongoing.